N

 Rewrite the opening paragraph of each page to answer the buyer's top question directly

-Add an FAQ section — then mark it up with FAQPage JSON-LD schema
+Add an FAQ section.
+Then mark it up with FAQPage JSON-LD schema

 Set up an llms.txt file and verify AI crawlers can access your site